 Bayer says production of weedkiller glyphosate may be curtailed

-FRANKFURT, Feb 14 (Reuters) - Pesticides and seeds maker Bayer BAYGn.DE said on Monday a supplier of an ingredient for its widely used herbicide glyphosate ran into technical problems which may hamper Bayer's glyphosate production in the short term.
+FRANKFURT, Feb 14 (Reuters) - Pesticide and seed producer Bayer BAYGn.DE said on Monday a supplier of an ingredient for its widely used herbicide glyphosate has run into technical problems which may hamper Bayer's output of the product in the short term.

 The "mechanical failure" at Bayer's supplier comes in addition to a tight supply situation in global crop chemical markets, in part due to the global pandemic, Bayer added.

-A Bayer spokesperson declined to disclose the name of the supplier or the ingredient in question.
-Glyphosate is the active ingredient in Bayer brands Roundup and RangerPro.
+A Bayer spokesperson declined to disclose the name of the supplier or the ingredient in question, and would not comment further on any impact on deliveries to customers.

+Glyphosate is the active ingredient in Bayer brands such as Roundup and RangerPro.
+It has been at the centre of mass litigation in the United States brought mostly by residential gardeners claiming the weedkiller caused their cancer.

+Bayer, which has settled close to 100,000 cases for billions of dollars, has petitioned the U.S. Supreme Court for legal relief, building its case mainly on repeated safety clearances given by the federal environmental regulator.

 ((ludwig.burger@thomsonreuters.com; +49 30 220133634; Reuters Messaging: ludwig.burger.thomsonreuters.com@reuters.net))